When you need to push through and keep going

 It will always be enough.

 If you don’t yet have a place you regularly go to safely unravel, I highly recommend finding one soon.
 We must build emotional and spiritual strength to face these next few months and whatever they bring.
 We absolutely can’t wait on the world to get better so we can feel better.
 Things are likely to become even more strained in this country, and we need the ones who care to be as powerfully connected and emboldened for the good as possible.
 That inner strength is very hard to find without a safe place to feel how it’s all affecting our own sensitive nervous systems.
-If you haven’t checked it out yet, our women’s group still has openings, with just a few weeks left to take advantage of the discounted introductory rates.
+If you haven’t checked it out yet, our women’s group still has openings.
 This is a place women grieve, rage, fear, feel… and then we dust off, re-center, and re-align with what we know to be true, a wholeness that no one can take from us.
 A weekly mini-retreat like this may not change the world, but the people who are replenishing their spirits in this and other ways are the only ones who can, together.

 Together, we grieve.
 Together, we work towards the best we can imagine, each bringing our own gifts to the table, at our own pace.
 I want to hear your best ideas and what you’re willing to let go of to know more peace.
 It’s OK to mess up, and it’s OK to hurt.
 When we feel it and own it, we can make changes, accept, and move forward.
 You are good enough, my friend.
 You’re here, and the people before you who had to survive many hardships for you to be here tell me: your existence is a miracle.
 How will you live it?